Shlepping with Zombies

 “We got a plan,” I said.
 “Sort of, really.
 So, keep calm and keep that kung-fooey stick of yours ready.
 Okay?
 Pretty please?”

-Mildred said, “Hmm.”
-I assumed in agreement since she followed us to the lowest levels, jabbed me in the tuchas a couple of times with her stick to hush my manic whispering.
+I assumed she agreed since she followed us to the lowest levels, jabbed me in the tuchas a couple of times with her stick to hush my manic whispering.

 Danny Boy grinned.
 Next time, he takes the Screamie-Meamie-Splat Express.